 Impact of Pregnancy and Childbirth on the Vagina

 Vaginas deserve great applause!
-They are such self-cleaning organs which can deliver both pleasure and babies.
+They are such self-cleaning organs that can deliver both pleasure and babies.
 But delivering a child can literally transform the vagina.
 Pushing a tiny baby out of the tiny vaginal hole has a huge impact on the vagina.
-In most cases, the effects go off and the female’s body and vagina gets back to normal in a few months after the delivery.
+In most cases, the effects go off and the female’s body and vagina get back to normal in a few months after the delivery.
 But some might need medical attention to treat their conditions.

 The vagina changes after childbirth.
 It might feel loose and wider, dry, itchy, sore for some time.
 At the time of childbirth, the baby passes through the cervix and then comes out from the vagina.
 This is why the vagina is called the birth canal.
 The entrance to the vagina stretches to a large extent which allows the baby through.
 At times, the perineum skin, which is located between the vagina and anus might tear or may be cut by the doctor itself to make more space for the baby to come out.
 This procedure is called an episiotomy.
 After childbirth, it’s usual for women to feel that their vagina has become more loose, itchy and dry than it was earlier.
 Many females also complain about perineal pain or pain during intercourse, urinary leakage, itching, pain while urinating, etc. Below are mentioned the common possible ways in which a female’s vagina is changed after delivering a baby: